 - a) The Hinterland designation generally permits traditional, tourism and passive recreational uses.
-Permitted uses also include dog teams, quarrying, and infrastructure projects for local economic development. - b) Council shall ensure that development does not negatively impact wildlife, wildlife habitat and harvesting and is consistent with the guiding principles of Inuit Qaujimajatuqangit.
+Permitted uses also include dog teams, quarrying, and infrastructure projects for local economic development. - b) Council shall ensure that development does not negatively impact wildlife, wildlife habitat and harvesting and is consistent with the guiding principles of Inuit Qaujimajatuqangit (IQ).

-4.9 Waste Disposal
+4.8 Waste Disposal

-The Waste Disposal designation is intended to identify existing or former waste disposal sites and ensure required development setbacks.
+The Waste Disposal designation is intended to identify existing or former waste disposal sites and ensure required development setbacks are followed.
 The policies of Council are:

-- a) The Waste Disposal designation permits no development except those uses accessory to the operation or remediation of a waste disposal site. - b) The Hamlet shall prohibit the development of residential uses and uses involving food storage or food preparation within the 450 metre setback from any existing or former waste disposal site, pursuant to the General Sanitation Regulations of the Public Health Act. - c) The Hamlet shall prohibit the development of any public road allowance or cemetery within a 90 metre setback from a waste disposal ground, pursuant to the General Sanitation Regulation of the Public Health Act. - d) The Hamlet will evaluate options for long-term sewage treatment.
-The evaluation will consider cost-effectiveness, the degree of environmental protection and the land use implications. - e) The Hamlet will evaluate all possible options for an integrated waste management system, including: - a. the suitability of the existing landfill site for long-term use; - b. the use of an incinerator; - c. metal recovery projects; and - d. complementary strategies, such as source reduction, reuse, and recycling of waste materials.
+- a) The Waste Disposal designation permits no development except those uses accessory to the operation or remediation of a waste disposal site. - b) The Hamlet shall prohibit the development of residential uses and uses involving food storage or food preparation within the 450 metre setback from any existing or former waste disposal site, pursuant to the General Sanitation Regulations of the Public Health Act. - c) The Hamlet shall prohibit the development of any public road allowance or cemetery within a 90 metre setback from a waste disposal ground, pursuant to the General Sanitation Regulation of the Public Health Act.

+- d) The Hamlet will evaluate all possible options for an integrated waste management system, including: - a. the suitability of the existing landfill site for long-term use; - b. the use of an incinerator; - c. metal recovery projects; and - d. complementary strategies, such as source reduction, reuse, and recycling of waste materials.

-4.10 Granular Resources
+4.9 Granular Resources